apostrophecms/apostrophe-documentation/tutorials/core-concepts/09-working-with-templates/01-nunjucks-filters.md

 layout: reference
 ---

-# Nunjucks Filters
+# Apostrophe Nunjucks Filters

-## Nunjucks has lots of filters built in
+Nunjucks is a designer friendly templating language that Apostrophe uses to provide additional power and responsiveness to HTML templates.
+You can use a combination of Nunjucks Core Filters, and Apostrophe's custom filters in your projects.

-Be sure to check out the [core Nunjucks filters](https://mozilla.github.io/nunjucks/templating.html#builtin-filters).
-See below for extra filters, added by Apostrophe.
+Here is the list of [core Nunjucks filters](https://mozilla.github.io/nunjucks/templating.html#builtin-filters), and below you can see the Apostrophe specific filters.

-## Apostrophe also adds helper functions
+## Apostrophe Nunjucks Helper Functions

 Filters are just a small part of what Apostrophe provides to Nunjucks templates.